belle2/basf2/analysis/examples/tflat/README.md

 ## Training Samples

-The Training of TFlaT requires $'B^0 \rightarrow \nu \overline{\nu}'$ samples to be produced.
+The Training of TFlaT requires $B^0 \rightarrow \nu \overline{\nu}$ samples to be produced.
 The baseline performance was achieved with a dataset of 50M MC16 run dependent samples.

 ---

 ## Hardware Requirements
 The training process requires a CUDA capable GPU.\
 The time needed to complete a training depends on the specific GPU.
 For a NVIDIA A100 GPU the expected time to completion with 50M samples is ~4 days.\
-The system ram requirements are ~#TODO GB for the default configuration.\
 Depending on the hardware used for the training some of the parameters found in the basf2/analysis/scrips/tflat/config.py file might need to be adjusted.\
 If the VRAM of the used GPU is not sufficient, reduce the value of the 'batch_size' parameter.\
 If the system memory is not sufficient, reduce the value of the 'chunk_size' parameter.
 Not that for optimal efficiency the 'chunk_size' should be an integer multiple of the 'batch_size'.\